ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 ## Create a room

 Creating a room is done between a client and its local provider and is out of scope of MIMI.
+Since Alice creates the room on the server of her local provider, it becomes the Hub for the room.

 > **TODO**: Add information on room policy here once we have consensus on what
 > that looks like.

-## Alice invites Bob
+## Alice adds Bob

 Management of the participants list (i.e. the list of users in the room) is done through `m.room.user` events.
-To invite Bob to the room, Alice sends an `m.room.user` event to Bob.
-Alice's server, which is now the Hub for this room, puts Bob into the "invite" state.
+To add Bob to the room, Alice creates an `m.room.user`.
 See {ev-mroomuser} for more information on user state changes.

 Room state is anchored in the room's underlying MLS group through a GroupContext Extension, which contains all of the room's state variables.

-`m.room.user` events are MLS proposals, which change the room state immediately outside of the MLS group immediately and align the mirror of the room state in the MLS group upon the next `ds.commit` event.
+`m.room.user` events are MLS proposals, which change the room state outside of the MLS group immediately and align the mirror of the room state in the extension (which is part of the group state) upon the next `ds.commit` event.
 See {anchoring} for more information on proposals, commits and how the room state is cryptographically anchored.

-## Bob accepts the invitation

-Once Bob has received the invitation event, he sends an `m.room.user` event to accept the invitation by changing his participation state to "joined".

-In this case, Bob also wants to add his client to the room, so instead of sending a standalone `m.room.user` event, he sends a `ds.commit` event that includes the `m.room.user` event as a proposal, as well as a proposal to add his client.
+Alice does not only want to add Bob as a participant, but also Bob's client.
+To do that, she sends a `ds.commit` event ({{ev-commitupdate}}) to the group.
+As `ds.commit` events can contain an arbitrary number of proposals, Alice includes the `m.room.user` proposal, as well as a proposal to add Bob's client.
+She creates the latter by using the key material she previously fetched from Bob's server.

-To create the commit, Bob first needs to fetch the required information from the Hub via a `ds.fetch_group_info` event ({ev-fetchgroupinfo}).

-**ISSUE**: in the MLS case, what security properties are needed to protect a GroupInfo object in the MIMI context are still under discussion.
-It is possible that the requester only needs to prove possession of their private key.
-The GroupInfo in another context might be sufficiently sensitive that it should be encrypted from the end client to the hub provider (unreadable by the local provider).
+She sends the `ds.commit` to the Hub, which in turn processes it updating the room state to add Bob to the participant list and the underlying MLS group state to add Bob's client to the list.

+Finally, the Hub fans out the commit event to Bob.

 ## Alice sends a message to the room